-Hendricks was Vice President of the United States (and President of the Senate) and was a Democratic.
+Hendricks was Vice President of the United States and was a Democratic.
 He served from 1885 to 1885.

 He was previously a senator from Indiana as a Democrat from 1863 to 1869; the representative for Indiana’s 6th congressional district as a Democrat from 1853 to 1855; and the representative for Indiana’s 5th congressional district as a Democrat from 1851 to 1853.